When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

 Module Configurations: Web Application Firewall

-Meanwhile, after completion of the the installation process, the admin will find the WAF Security menu option in the admin panel.
+Meanwhile, after completion of the installation process, the admin will find the WAF Security menu option in the admin panel.

 –WAF Module Configuration